netbeast/docs/README.md

 Go our wiki site [WIKI](https://github.com/netbeast-co/docs/wiki) where we publish all new features about the project.

+See [Documents Guidelines](https://github.com/netbeast-co/docs/wiki/Document-Guidelines) and take a look which topics we talk about in the WIKI site

 ## Report an issue or ask us

 * [Gitter](http://bit.ly/1dQmFKt)